-Presentation files can be submitted in English or French.
+Presentation files can be submitted in English, Spanish or French.

 - Can I call the PVF Office to discuss my project/program?

-PVF has made a detailed website precisely to avoid any phone at the initial contact stage.
-Therefore, please refrain from calling or submitting to our offices.
+PVF has created a detailed website precisely to avoid any phone calls at the initial contacts stage.
+Therefore, please do not call us or come to our offices..

 - I’m moving to Geneva, can I meet a representative of PVF?

-Due to the large number of requests of this order, no maintenance can be arranged until the initial interest of PVF is established.
-This depends on the content and quality of the presentation dossier and its annexes mentioned under the tendering procedure.
-Only these documents can determine whether there is a sufficient degree of convergence to make a potential meeting fruitful for all.
-Therefore, it is essential that the Foundation has received and studied the project documents before a possible meeting.
+Due to the large number of such requests, no meetings can be arranged until your initial request has been received.
+This depends on the content and quality of the presentation file and its annexes mentioned under the submission procedure.
+Only these documents can determine whether there is a sufficient degree of convergence to make a potential meeting successful for all.
+Therefore, it is essential that we receive and study the project documents before a possible meeting.